seng438-winter-2023/seng438-a5-jamgamm/seng438-a5-team_number.md

 # Assessment Using Reliability Demonstration Chart
-Using Failure Report 9 data
+Using Failure Report 9 data:

 Using the RDC-11 excel spreadsheet that was provided in the A5-artifacts, we prepared 3 plots for the failure data in Failure Report #9.
 For each of these plots, we used typical (default) values of the discrimination ratio of 2.0, the customer risk at 0.1 (10%), and the developer risk at 1.0 (10%).